emma-farina/emma-farina.github.io/data_story.md

 	<iframe src="./plots/Cuisine_similarity.jpeg" height=500 width=600></iframe>

 	<p align="justify">It would be interesting to use this discrimination to further analyze interest shifts, as people might associate the tastes they are used to to comfort, and turn towards them in difficult times.

+		<h4>Conclusion</h4>

+	<p align="justify">In conclusion, our investigation into the impact of COVID-19 on cultural interests, specifically in terms of cuisine, revealed that there was a significant shift in interest towards traditional and local cuisines for some Wikipedia languages, such as Dutch and English.
+This shift was observed through the analysis of pageview ratios for different cuisines on Wikipedia, and was found to be correlated with the severity of mobility restrictions in some cases, as determined by Spearman correlation and Granger causality tests.
+Interestingly the results showed that these shifts happen on a small timescale of 1-2 weeks.
+Overall, our findings suggest that the COVID-19 pandemic has influenced people's cultural interests, with a tendency towards more traditional and local cuisines in some cases, potentially due to the combination of increased time at home and a desire for familiarity and comfort during difficult times.</p>

 <h2 id="q3">Food delivery services</h2>